seanpm2001/SeansLifeArchive_Images_TinyDeathStar_Y2025/2025/05_May/30/README.md

 **205**

-- I did not play the game yet today.
+- ~~I did not play the game yet today.
 I am working on a new change in my schedule, where screen time is limited after 11:00 pm.
 I had a lot of downtime this morning, and should have played then, but didn't get the chance, as I kept doubting the time I would be non-functioning.
-I may or may not play later today. - 2025, Friday, May 30th
+I may or may not play later today.~~
+- I came back this week for weekly gameplay, playing in the late nighttime to very early morning.
+I had a moderate length session, starting at 11:18 pm, and ending at 12:21 am.
+- I produced lots of materials, did collection, restocking, did many elevator trips, and played for about 63 minutes.
+- I didn't use any VIPs today, and I also earned 6 imperial bux, starting with 584, and ending with 590 iBux total.
+I did several search missions today, and complete a few imperial quests.
+I upgraded 1 level today.
+I did not have a big spender VIP ready for the imperial court.
+- I have plans to build 1 imperial level for every 10 positive (non-negative) levels.
+7 is the current limit until I reach floor 80.
+There will be a point where I will only be building imperial levels, as there won't be anything else.
+I did not construct any new levels today.
+- I have plans to stock up imperial parts, instead of completing the quests.
+I am spending time trying to get my supplies built back up again
+- I did not evict any residents today.
+- I did not move in any new residents today.
+- I did not unlock any new species today.
+- I didn't have any edge screen issues during gameplay, likely due to the PDA case.
+My PDA did not freeze up very often today.
+- I decided it would be best if I tried to make as much progress as possible each week, so that I could complete this game while my PDA is still functional.
+- I had a good time playing this week.
+I wrapped up and quit after a long length session.
+This was my first session of the month. - 2025, Friday, May 30th/2025, Saturday, May 31st

 ---